 - At least 28 weeks of contribution paying employment over the past year from the point of application must be demonstrated (applies to additional claims).

 For third country nationals:

-There are only five countries where bilateral agreements on social security include unemployment benefits: Bosnia & Herzegovina, Israel, Republic of Macedonia, Montenegro and Serbia.
+There are only five countries where bilateral agreements on social security include unemployment benefits: Bosnia & Herzegovina, Israel, Republic of Macedonia, North Montenegro and Serbia.
 Please note that in most cases the agreement only settles addition of insurance periods to determine the qualifying periods.

 Please note that in the special case of educational leave(Bildungskarenz, minimum duration two months, maximum duration twelve months)no wages or salaries are paid.
 Instead, employees are entitled to an educational allowance from the Public Employment Service Austria (AMS) in the amount of the unemployment benefits they would have otherwise received.
 For more information please consult the brochure "Living and working in Austria".